appmap-ruby

 - concerns/accessor

-# Include the gems that you want to see in the dependency maps.
+# Include any gems that you want to record.

 # These are just examples.